 The first step is to make a plan that works for you

 The first step is to accept that quitting smoking is not easy.
 But it can be done.
 What you need is a plan that works for YOU.
 Read up all you can about quitting and talk to your doctor about the various quit options open to you.
-Think about whether you want to quit gradually (Reduce To Quit) or stop all at once.
+Think about whether you want to reduce to quit or stop all at once.
 Then, set a quit date.
 Choose a date to quit smoking, within the next two weeks, and stick to it.
 This is a great way to mentally prepare yourself for quitting, without losing your motivation to quit.
 Try to pick a time when you have less stress in your life, so you can focus on quitting.

 Tip 2: Find Your Reason

 Find the reason that’s most compelling to YOU

 Ask yourself what your most compelling motivation to quit is.
 Choose a reason that will be strong enough to resist the urge to light up.
 Invest some time in identifying a powerful, personal reason to quit.
 It may be to protect your family from secondhand smoke.
-Or lower your risk of getting lung cancer or cardiac disease or other damaging health effects (Harmful Effects Of Smoking).
+Or lower your risk of getting lung cancer or cardiac disease or other harmful hazards of smoking.
 It could be one reason or many.
 Write it all down so you have a visual affirmation of why you want to quit.

 Tip 3: Lean In

 Ask your friends and family for support

 Tell your friends, family and loved ones that you are trying to quit and enlist their support.
 If you don’t have a large social network, your doctor and other healthcare professionals can provide support.
-You can also join a support group (Facebook community) or talk to a counsellor.
+You can also join a support group or talk to a counsellor.
 Those who are close to you, will go that extra mile to support you in your quitting journey.
 They know that you are doing something amazing!

 Tip 4: Consider Nicotine Replacement Therapy (NRT)